starjumper30/acme-monorepo/log.md

 ## AI Prompts

 - Generate a jest unit test for the Angular 21 component that is open in the editor, using Angular TestBed.
+- Generate a jest unit test for the Angular 21 service that is open in the editor, using Angular TestBed.
+- generate jest unit test for current open file